Monaldo Leopardi

 Count Monaldo Leopardi (Recanati, 16 August 1776 – Recanati, 30 April 1847) was an Italian philosopher, nobleman, politician and writer, notable as one of the main Italian intellectuals of the counter-revolution.
 His son Giacomo Leopardi was a poet and thinker with completely opposite views, which were probably the root cause of their discord.

 Biography

-Monaldo Leopardi was born in Recanati on the 16th of August 1776.
-He lost his father before he was five years old, and spent the years of his childhood in the Palazzo Leopardi, with his mother, his brother and sister, and his great-uncle.
+Monaldo Leopardi was born in Recanati on 16 August 1776.
+For centuries his family had been among the leading landowners of the region, and closely connected with the Church (throughout Leopardi's lifetime Recanati was part of the Papal States).
+Monaldo lost his father before he was five years old, and spent the years of his childhood in the Palazzo Leopardi, with his mother, his brother and sister, and his great-uncle.
 His tutor, Father José Matías de Torres, was an exiled Jesuit from Veracruz, Mexico.
 As a child, Monaldo spent several months in Pesaro at the home of his grandmother, Francesca, who years later came to stay with him in his palace in Recanati.
 At the age of eighteen he assumed, as head of the family, the complete management of the whole family property.
 In 1797 Monaldo married a capable woman, Marquise Adelaide Antici, two years his junior, and daughter of a neighboring Recanatese family.
 At the time of their marriage, Monaldo was the largest landholder in Recanati.